image of diverse group collaboration (for a hr tech)

 At the same time, Linkfluence had developed a major technological breakthrough.

-Its R&D team had built an AI layer capable of transforming continuous social data into market-research-grade insight: brand attributes, preferences, attitudes, and behaviors at a granular level.
+Its R&D team had built an AI layer capable of turning continuous social data into market-research-grade insight: brand attributes, preferences, attitudes, and behaviours at a granular level.

-Traditional market research is a €50B global industry, still heavily reliant on surveys, panels, and episodic studies — methods that are expensive, slow, and structurally unscalable.
+Traditional market research is a €50B global industry, still heavily reliant on surveys, panels, and episodic studies — methods that are expensive, slow, and difficult to scale.
 Linkfluence’s technology offered a continuous, AI-driven alternative.

 The strategic pivot was clear: move from social listening into market research.

-What was missing was the GTM engine to make that pivot legible, credible, and commercially executable.
+What was missing was the GTM foundation to make that pivot clear, credible, and commercially executable.

 Building the GTM foundation for the pivot

-A fund Operating Partner brought Tyos into the engagement to help operationalize the transition.
+A fund operating partner brought Tyos in to help operationalise the transition.

-Tyos worked with leadership to rebuild the GTM foundation required to exit the old category and credibly enter the new one:
+Tyos worked with leadership to rebuild the GTM foundation needed to exit the old category and credibly enter the new one:

 • mapped buyer psychology and jobs-to-be-done across global CPG teams